Desert Dinosaur Hunting Grounds

 Dinosaur National Monument - Dinosaur, Colorado

-Note: A beautiful, full-color book on Dinosaur National Monument is available in DesertUSA's online store called The Trading Post.
+Note: A beautiful, full-color book on Dinosaur National Monument is available in DesertUSA's online store, The Trading Post.

 Dinosaur Ridge National Natural Landmark - near Morrison, Colorado

-Dinosaur tracks of Ornithopods and Theropods prints are preserved in beds of 100-million-year old Cretaceous Dakota Sandstone.
-Dakota Sandstone has so many dinosaur trackways preserved nearby, that this area has been nicknamed "Dinosaur Freeway" by paleontologists.
+Dinosaur tracks of ornithopods and theropods are preserved in beds of 100-million-year old Cretaceous Dakota Sandstone.
+Dakota Sandstone has so many dinosaur trackways preserved nearby that this area has been nicknamed the "Dinosaur Freeway" by paleontologists.

 Dinosaur Trails of Purgatory - La Junta, Colorado